Fred Hollows NZ chair says no NZ money lost

 He says the New Zealand branch of the Fred Hollows Foundation has cash reserves in term deposits at Westpac and Kiwibank.

-Next story in National: Illegal fishers to be banned from other countries
+Next story in New Zealand: Illegal fishers to be banned from other countries

 Copyright © 2009, Radio New Zealand